cisagov/PNT-Integrity/README.md

 <b> System Requirements </b>

 The PNT Integrity Library is written in a cross-platform manner using C++.
-While it is expected to work on a wide variety of platforms it has been tested with on the following operating systems:
+While it is expected to work on a wide variety of platforms, it has been tested with on the following operating systems:
 * Ubuntu Linux 16.04, 18.04 & 20.04
 * MacOS 10.15
 * Windows 10